-Journey time – 20 minutes
+Drive time – 20 minutes

 Today you will be transferred to Kasese and continue to the foothills of the Mountains of Moon – the Rwenzori mountains.
 You will have time to rest and prepare to start your trek tomorrow.

-Journey time – 7 hours
+Drive time – 7 hours

 Day 3: Hike to Sine Hut Or Kalalama Camp

 Start at Trekkers at 1,450 meters and sleep at Sine Hut at 2,596 meters being a height gain of 1,146 meters, or those who are fit and want to proceed to Kalalama Camp at 3,134 metres may do so and apart from the fantastic views gives you more time at Mutinda Camp where you may climb up to Mutinda Lookout at 3,975 metres.

 There are wooden huts set between tall forest trees on a narrow ridge where you may sit and enjoy the beauty of the Afro Montane forest while you look down at a fantastic waterfall crashing over the rocks far below.
 This place is also rich with bird species being below the bamboo zone.
 Enjoy the waterfalls that are about 150 metres from the camp.